Quick summary

 First off, you need a Morningscore account (14 days free – no credit card required.
 No strings attached).

-- Setup you Morningscore account from the box above.
+- Set up your Morningscore account from the form above.
 Add your website and see Morningscore scan your website right away.

-- Scroll down to the issues table an select the category “Basic”, identify if any problems regarding “broken internal links” occur
+- Scroll down to the issues table and select the category “Basic”.
+Check if any problems regarding “broken internal links” occur

 - Click on the button “View all issues”

-- Now the tab opens and you can see all pages with internal links.
-Click “show issues” on the page you would like to see the broken internal links for
+- Now the tab opens and you can see all pages with issues.
+Click “Show issues” on the page you would like to see the broken internal links for

 - A new tab opens which shows you the link that is not functioning on the page